 For those who travel frequently, there’s the Casio Classic with world time, which allows the user to have three separate time zones on display.
 The AE3000WD-1AV has a 10-year battery, five daily alarms, and an LED backlight.

-Those who are looking for Casio watches for dressier occasions, this line of designs that will give that professional, sophisticated look.
+For those who are looking for Casio watches for dressier occasions, this line of designs will give that professional, sophisticated look.
 The Dress collection has watches for small and big wrists (women’s and men’s), and range from $30 to $85.

 There are also feminine designs, like the dress watch LTP1254D-1A, which has a three-hand analog and three-year battery life, or the LTP1237D-7A, which is also a three-hand analog that has a hint of color and a silver metal band.
 Click here to check out our top women’s watch picks for $100 and under.